it-dept-cis/Essential-Guide-to-Election-Security/docs/source/ei_primer/vote_capture.rst

-                                       c Electronic voting with paper ballot output.
-In addition to the role of the scanners, the vote capture machines are typically not network connected, but must be programmed to display the ballot and print the ballot in the correct format.

                                        d Electronic voting with paper record.
 The vote capture machines are typically not network connected but must be programmed to understand the ballot format and must transmit captured vote data to another, usually network connected, device.